What Is Pulse Code Modulation (PCM)? How Does It Work in 2026?

 1. Low Pass Filter

 The LPF removes high-frequency components to limit aliasing and distortion.
-It ensures only the most legible samples remain, leading to crisper audio.

 2. Sampler